async-labs/builderbook/book-details.md

 **Is your book and code up-to-date?**</br>

-Yes, we use the latest versions of all frameworks, libraries, and services.
-We regularly update our codebases and book to keep up with new releases, all for free.
+Yes, we use the latest versions of all frameworks, libraries, and services that are used in the app you'll build.
+We regularly update our code and book to keep up with new releases, all for free.

 **Do you provide a free book sample?**</br>

-**Do you provide sample code?**</br>
+The [introduction](https://builderbook.org) and the beginning of every chapter is available for free.
+The entire code is [fully open-sourced](https://github.com/builderbook/builderbook-app) in this repository, and we've broken it down into [starting and ending codebases](https://github.com/builderbook/builderbook-app) for each chapter of the book.

 **What if I get stuck or have questions?**</br>

+Submit an [issue](https://github.com/builderbook/builderbook-app/issues/new) to ask questions, report bugs, or suggest improvements to our book.
+Please follow the issue template.